MAYBERoboLab/SIST_SI100B_RoboWriter/scripts/final_project/README.md

 ## III.
 Project Reports (6 points)
 ### Requirements
-1. Project Overview: Briefly introduce the research background, research purpose, application scenarios and overall work content of the project.
+1. Project Overview: Briefly introduce the research background, research purpose, application scenarios, and overall work content of the project.
 2. System Design: Describe the overall architecture of the system, module divisions, key technical solutions, and the relationship between each module.
-3. Implementation: Describe in detail the specific implementation process of the system or project, including the technologies, algorithms, tools and implementation steps used.
+3. Implementation: Describe in detail the specific implementation process of the system or project, including the technologies, algorithms, tools, and implementation steps used.
 4. Testing and Results: Introduce the testing method and test environment, and display the system operation results and performance analysis.
 5. Discussion and Improvement: Analyze the significance of the experimental results, existing problems in the system, and propose possible improvement directions.
 6. Conclusion: Summarize the work and results of the overall project and briefly look forward to future research or applications.

-### Grading creteria
+### Grading criteria
 1. Completeness(25%): Evaluate whether the report contains all required chapters, whether the content is complete, whether the structure is clear, and whether key parts are not missing.
-2. Technical Explanation(30%): Evaluate whether the explanations of system design, technical solutions and implementation processes are accurate and clear, and reflect understanding of relevant technologies.
+2. Technical Explanation(30%): Evaluate whether the explanations of system design, technical solutions, and implementation processes are accurate and clear, and reflect understanding of relevant technologies.
 3. Results Analysis(25%): Evaluate whether the analysis of experimental results or system output is reasonable and whether it can be effectively explained in combination with data or phenomena.
 4. Reflection and Improvement(20%): Evaluate the depth of reflection on project shortcomings and whether the proposed improvements are feasible and meaningful.